Low energy is a common and frequently ignored symptom that many patients suffer from.

 The idea behind supplementation is to reverse this process and bring the mitochondria back to their “youthful” state.

 Another benefit to these supplements is that they may help with weight loss.

-By increasing the number and the efficiency of mitochondrial units in skeletal muscle you can impact or improve basal metabolic rate.
+By increasing the number and the efficiency of mitochondrial units in the skeletal muscle you can impact or improve basal metabolic rate.

-This basal metabolic rate is what helps determine how much energy you burn at rest and therefore how many calories you burn day to day.
+This basal metabolic rate is what helps determine how much energy you burn at rest and, therefore, how many calories you burn day to day.

 Supplements that may directly increase mitochondrial function include:

 - Alpha Lipoic Acid – ALA helps reduce inflammation and oxidation both systemically and in the mitochondria.
 ALA can also help directly with weight loss through a number of mechanisms.
 To can learn more about using ALA here.
 If you supplement with ALA try to find a delayed-release system and use up to 1,800mg per day.

 - CoQ10 – CoQ10 otherwise known as Vitamin Q10 is a co-factor found in almost every cell in the body but found most abundantly in organs with a high metabolism (16) (heart, kidney, and liver).
 CoQ 10’s primarily helps transfer electrons in the electron transport chain in the mitochondria making it essential for the health of all human tissues.
 It also acts as a powerful antioxidant and helps to prevent the generation of free radicals which are found in inflammatory states and various disease states.
 Supplementation with CoQ10 has been shown (17) to reduce oxidative stress and may improve mitochondrial function and therefore energy production.
 Use 120mg daily for at least 4-8 weeks.

 Fatigue is frequently seen in several chronic inflammatory diseases such as rheumatoid arthritis, chronic pain syndromes, and even metabolic syndrome.